KiCad Tutorial 4/5 – PCB Design and Routing

 - Use of Auto Routers like Free Router

 1. Use of Auto Routers like Free Router

 Auto routers use design rules to automatically route the PCB board.

 When to use auto routers is usually a thing of preference.
 Some prefer it when the board is not complex as they believe more attention is needed for complex boards, while others use it to reduce the workload associated with the design of complex boards.
 A balance is however attained in the design of complex boards by routing the critical components by hand and deploying the autorouter for the rest.

-FreeRouter is an open source application for routing PCBs.
+FreeRouter is an open-source application for routing PCBs.
 It allows users to import their PCB designs from EDA software and routes the board based on predefined design rule, routing only the unrouted traces.
-Proceedure for downloading freerouter is available here.
+A procedure for downloading a free router is available here.

-Start the routing process by clicking on the autorouter button on the top bar.
-You may need to spread your components out the more, or rotate some of them so as to reduce the amount of rat nests crossing one another.
+Start the routing process by clicking on the auto-router button on the top bar.
+You may need to spread your components out the more or rotate some of them to reduce the number of rat nests crossing one another.
 Once the job is done, click on File and select Export Spectra Session File.
 This will export the routed file.